 The quality of water FMWC serves to its customers requires no treatment to meet the minimum requirements of the U.S. Environmental Protection Agency, the State of Washington Department of Health or the Tacoma-Pierce County Health Department.
 We do however, disinfect the water with sodium hypochlorite to remain bacteria free in the distribution system.
-Our average hardness is 7.3 and the average

-PH is 6.97.
+Our average hardness is 90 ppm in the 556 zone and 122 ppm in the 610 zone.
+The average PH is 6.97.